GabrielLunesu/AdNavi/backend/test-results/qa_test_results-phase-5-2.md

 ## Test 27: Which adset had the lowest ctr last week?

 **Answer**:
-> Last week, the ad set with the lowest CTR was at 1.7%, which is right on par with the workspace average.
-For context, your top performer, AdSet 1 for the Holiday Sale, had a CTR of 1.9%—so there’s a bit of room for improvement.
+> Last week, AdSet 1 - Lead Gen - B2B had the lowest CTR at 1.5%, which is right at the workspace average of 1.7%.
+So, it's performing a bit below the average, and it might need some attention to boost those numbers.

 **DSL**:
 ```json